PaytmLabs/MachineLearningChallenge/README.md

   15.   fulfillment_shipped_at: Time when item was shipped from merchant to customer
   16.   fulfillment_created_at: Time when shipment request was created for the item and merchant starts preparing the item   for shipment.

-2. [Profit Metrics](https://s3.amazonaws.com/databricks-dump/datalakedr/mlTest/final/profitMetrics/part-00000)–  This dataset has aggregated view of 3 metrics for all merchants-
+2. [Profit Metrics]–  This dataset has aggregated view of 3 metrics for all merchants-
   a.
 Commission%-   Average commission paid by merchant to us, aggregated by primary category (see concept of categories section below).
   b.
 Discount %-    Average discount offered by merchant to customers, aggregated by primary category.
   c.
 Cash back %-   Average cash back offered by us to customers on items sold by merchant, aggregated by primary category.
 Paytm uses cashback as a preferred method for promotions.